COSSAS/SOARCA/docs/content/en/docs/_index.md

 We warmly welcome contributions to our repository.
 You can find the guidelines for contributing [here](/docs/contribution-guidelines).
 {{% /alert %}}

 SOARCA, an open-source SOAR (Security Orchestration, Automation and Response) tool developed by TNO, is designed be vendor-agnostic, allowing it to orchestrate various security actuators and systems.
-SOARCA is the first SOAR that aims to be compliant with the [CACAO v2.0](https://docs.oasis-open.org/cacao/security-playbooks/v2.0/security-playbooks-v2.0.html) standard.
+It is the first open-source SOAR that aims to be compliant with the [CACAO v2.0](https://docs.oasis-open.org/cacao/security-playbooks/v2.0/security-playbooks-v2.0.html) standard.

-SOARCA enables cyber defenders to coordinate and automate their cyber operations, by using executable CACAO playbooks.

-SOARCA aims to achieve the following goals:
+SOARCA enables cyber defenders to coordinate and automate their cyber operations, by using executable CACAO playbooks, and aims to achieve the following goals:

 - **Standard Compliance**: Adhering to the latest standards, including [CACAO v2.0](https://docs.oasis-open.org/cacao/security-playbooks/v2.0/security-playbooks-v2.0.html) and [OpenC2](https://openc2.org/), allows for interoperability with a wide range of technologies.
 - **Extensibility with Open Interfaces**: Enjoy the flexibility of an extensible tool featuring open and well-defined interfaces, promoting adaptability, customization, and experimentation.